msalaz03/ProjectClifford/README.md

 ```

 ## Hardware
-From researching similar projects to Clifford and doing our research we sourced components that we thought were optimal for this project.
-Consisting of two voltage regulators to isolate the power going into the servo driver and Raspberry Pi.
-ADC boards in order to measure different voltages levels into a relative percentage for battery life.
-A high-capacity battery in order to prolong battery life.
-LCD screen in order to demonstrate battery life real-time.
-25 KG servos, a mixture between torque and speed in order to ensure smooth movements.
+From researching similar projects to Clifford and our testing we sourced components that we thought were optimal for this project, consisting of two voltage regulators to isolate the power going into the servo driver and Raspberry Pi.
+An ADC board to measure different voltage levels into a relative percentage for battery life.
+A high-capacity battery to prolong battery life.
+LCD screen to demonstrate battery life in real time.
+25 KG servos, a mixture of torque and speed to ensure smooth movements.

 <br>